Soft, delicious and easy to make Mango Coconut Ice Cream. It’s a healthier version too since it doesn’t require any cream, eggs or sugar.

 That’s why I’m not going to say you any warm words, all right?
 Instead, I’m going to present you with this recipe!
 The recipe is always better the millions of words, isn’t it?

 Ice cream!
 What could be better than a

 small large bowl of homemade ice cream, eh?
 I’ve used this argument for every other post – such a cheap ploy!:) But it’s so delicious, easy to make and so much better than most ice cream you can buy!

 I’ve been making sorbet and ice cream since 2011, and I’ve tried a lot of good combos.
 This summer I’m planning on making ice cream a few times, but apparently I’m going to be concentrated on sorbet.
 Or something in between, like in this case.
 How should this be called?
 It’s not exactly ice cream, but, on the other hand, it’s not sorbet either.
 Thanks to the creamy coconut milk and mango pulp, it’s…something in between, as I said!

 Importantly, it’s easy to make – just mix coconut milk with mango and place in the ice cream maker.

 A piece of cake A scoop of ice cream!
 Sure, you can take fresh mangoes and puree them.
 Plus, it’s not overloaded with sugar.
 Mango puree is quite sweet on its own.
 However, it could be additionally sweetened – check info on a can!

-The predominant flavor in this ice cream is mango, with the coconut subtly coming through in the background.
-If you love to get more distinctive coconut flavor, add a few drops of coconut extract to accentuate it!
+The predominant flavour in this ice cream is mango, with the coconut subtly coming through in the background.
+If you love to get a more distinctive coconut flavour, add a few drops of coconut extract to accentuate it!
 Feel free to add more lime juice too.

 Lastly, the edible flowers are optional, haha!